 Symptoms start at the age of 30 to 50 years.
 Renal ultrasound and genetic screening lower the average age of initial diagnosis due to the discovery of the asymptomatic disease.
 Rarely the disease begins in infancy.

 - Flank pain and fever (cyst rupture or cyst infection)

 - Arterial hypertension (80%)

-Manifestations in further organs:
+Manifestations in other organs:

-- Cysts in the liver, pancreas, spleen and lungs
+- Cysts in the liver, pancreas, spleen, and lungs

 - Aneurysm of the cerebral arteries